GistNoesis/3d-printer-weaver/README.md

-#Here how to use the soft :
+#Here's how to use the soft :

-use my version of string-art it has 150 pillar and 1mm pillar radius hard coded (inside the "atan" ), so 300 anchor points, you can also adjust the hardcoded shrinkage to increase or reduce the size of the image : python string-art.py input.jpg output-prefix          #it takes 5 min using a single core, although it is much faster with 2*less pillars (probably an issue with the original string-art using dense matrix instead of sparse matrix in the solver)

-dependecies :
+dependencies :
 pip install numpy matplotlib pylab

+use my version of string-art it has 150 pillar and 1mm pillar radius hardcoded (inside the "atan" ), so 300 anchor points, you can also adjust the hardcoded shrinkage to increase or reduce the size of the image :

+python string-art.py input.jpg output-prefix          #it takes 5 min using a single core, although it is much faster with 2*less pillars (probably an issue with the original string-art using dense matrix instead of sparse matrix in the solver)

 then use ipython